Justwhittaker/PRO4-Mealdeals/README.md

 The steps and outcome was as follows (note that the final structure differs at several points, because I had to adjust on multiple occasions):

-Indentifying Entities:
+Identifying Entities:
 * User
 * Restaurant User
 * Deal
 * Deal Image
-* Deal Discription
+* Deal Description
 * Prices
 * Contact Details to make bookings such as Address, Phone Number and Websites
 * Subscriptions

-Indentifying Relationships
+Identifying Relationships
 * Deal_ID = Categories = Restaurant = Subscriptions

 <a name="db"></a>
 #### Database ####

-Deals more understandable for other developers.
+Deals are more understandable for other developers.

 Attributes:
 * Deal Name